Mail delivery configuration with LDAP

 # cd /etc/postfix # vi main.cf

-we need to add something like this (you need to replace example.com with your domain name):
+In main.cf we need to add something like this (you need to replace example.com with your domain name):

 ldap_bind_dn = cn=admin,dc=example,dc=com ldap_bind_pw = secret ldap_search_base = o=hosting,dc=example,dc=com ldap_domain = dc=example,dc=com ldap_server_host = localhost ldap_server_port = 389 ldap_version = 3 # Accounts accounts_server_host = $ldap_server_host accounts_search_base = $ldap_search_base accounts_query_filter = (&(objectClass=mailUser)(mail=%s)) accounts_result_attribute = mailMessageStore accounts_cache = no accounts_bind = yes accounts_bind_dn = $ldap_bind_dn accounts_bind_pw = $ldap_bind_pw accounts_version = $ldap_version accountsmap_server_host = $ldap_server_host accountsmap_search_base = $ldap_search_base accountsmap_query_filter = (&(objectClass=mailUser)(mail=%s)) accountsmap_result_attribute = mail accountsmap_cache = no accountsmap_bind = yes accountsmap_bind_dn = $ldap_bind_dn accountsmap_bind_pw = $ldap_bind_pw accountsmap_version = $ldap_version # aliases aliases_server_host = $ldap_server_host aliases_search_base = $ldap_search_base aliases_query_filter = (&(objectClass=mailAlias)(mail=%s)) aliases_result_attribute = mailForwardingAddress aliases_bind = yes aliases_cache = no aliases_bind_dn = $ldap_bind_dn aliases_bind_pw = $ldap_bind_pw aliases_version = $ldap_version # transports transport_server_host = $ldap_server_host transport_search_base = $ldap_search_base transport_query_filter = (&(objectClass=mailDomain)(domainName=%s)) transport_result_attribute = mtaTransport transport_cache = no transport_bind = yes transport_scope = one transport_bind_dn = $ldap_bind_dn transport_bind_pw = $ldap_bind_pw transport_version = $ldap_version # transport_maps maildrop_destination_concurrency_limit = 2 maildrop_destination_recipient_limit = 1 transport_maps = ldap:transport virtual_alias_maps = ldap:aliases, ldap:accountsmap # virtual accounts for delivery virtual_mailbox_domains = ldap:transport virtual_mailbox_base = /vdhome virtual_mailbox_maps = ldap:accounts virtual_minimum_uid = 501 virtual_uid_maps = static:501 virtual_gid_maps = static:501 local_recipient_maps = $alias_maps $virtual_mailbox_maps